 The Diana Project researches women-owned businesses, which are vital for wealth creation, innovation, and economic advancement throughout the world.

 Babson is a partner on the Diana Project.
-Named after the goddess of the hunt, the Diana Project is a multiyear and multi-university study of female business owners and business growth activities.
-Two of the five leading female scholars who have written the Diana Project are key members of the Babson community, Patricia Greene, Professor of Entrepreneurship, and Candida Brush, Entrepreneurship Division Chair and Director, Arthur M. Blank Center for Entrepreneurship.
+Named after the goddess of the hunt, the Diana Project is a multiyear and multi-university study of female business owners and business growth activities globally.
+The Diana Project was founded by five leading scholars, two of whom are key members of the Babson community, Patricia Greene, Professor of Entrepreneurship and National Academic Director of the Goldman Sachs 10,000 Small Business Project and Candida Brush, Entrepreneurship Division Chair and Research Director, Arthur M. Blank Center for Entrepreneurship.